dperdic/s5-program-security/README.md

 #### Struct issues

-The structs have multiple issues.

-- First issue is the `instruction` attribute before the `derive` attribute on all of the structs.
+- The `instruction` attribute before the `derive` attribute on all of the structs.
 This is currently a warning but will be a hard error in future releases.
 More on this [here.](https://github.com/rust-lang/rust/issues/79202)

-- The `signer` accounts for don't have a check implemented if they are signers or not.
+- The `signer` accounts in all of the structs don't have a check implemented if they are signers or not.
 To do this the `signer` should be of type `Signer` and not of type `AccountInfo`.
 The `Signer` type extends the `AccountInfo` type and implements a check if the account is actually a signer.

 - The `user` account has insuficient space.
 The size of the user struct is 64 but the sum of the space currently provisioned is 59.
-An easier way to calculate the space would be to use the `size_of` function and 8.
+An easier way to calculate the space would be to use the `size_of` function and add a number between 1 and 8 for the bump.

-- The `sender` and `reciever` accounts should be mutable in the `TransferPoints` struct to allow the changes in the amount to be persisted.
+- The `sender` and `reciever` accounts should be mutable in the `TransferPoints` struct to allow the changes to be persisted.

-- The `sender` account should have a signer constraint so that only the sender can transfer the points to the reciever
+- The `sender` account in the `TransferPoints` struct should have a constraint that checks if the signer public key is equal to the sender's owner public key

 - The `user` account in the `RemoveUser` struct is not mutable and doesn't have a `close` constraint so the `user` account cannot be closed when calling the `remove_user` instruction

+- The `user` account in the `RemoveUser` struct should have a constraint that checks if the signer public key is equal to the user's owner public key.

 Before: